Joseph J. Russell, Jr. - New Jersey Divorce Lawyer

 Joe regularly appears in the Family Part throughout New Jersey but he is particularly active in Monmouth, Ocean, Middlesex, Somerset, Bergen, Union, Morris and Essex Counties, possessing an intimate knowledge of those courts and opposing counsel.
 In addition to having been appointed to serve on the Family Law Executive Committee to the New Jersey State Bar Association, Joe also serves on those committees in Ocean and Monmouth Counties, as well as an Early Settlement Panelist in Monmouth and Middlesex Counties.
 Joe is also certified as a R. 1:40 Qualified Mediator, where he conducts both private and court appointed mediations.

 Joe is very involved with his local community in Monmouth County.
-In addition to coaching his sons in sports, he devotes substantial time raising money and awareness for LADACIN Network — Lifetime Assistance for Developmental and Challenging Individual Need — a non-profit agency whose mission is to provide education, therapeutic, social, residential and support services for people with cerebral palsy or other physical disabilities in Mon-mouth/Ocean Counties.
+In addition to coaching his sons in sports, he devotes substantial time raising money and awareness for LADACIN Network — Lifetime Assistance for Developmental and Challenging Individual Needs— a non-profit agency whose mission is to provide education, therapeutic, social, residential and support services for people with cerebral palsy or other physical disabilities in Mon-mouth/Ocean Counties.
 Joe founded and organizes an annual Polar Bear Plunge for LADACIN.
 Since 2009, this event has raised nearly $750,000.00 for LADACIN.
 Joe also serves on the LADACIN Network Rosebud Gala and New Jersey Marathon Committees.

 Articles & Publications: